Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 ## General Flow

-The general flow for logging data in the AMDC is simple and uses the following procedure:
+The general flow for logging data in the AMDC is simple and uses the procedure shown below.
+Note that steps 2-5 are done through the python interface:

+1. Set up user C-code for logging
 1. Register variable(s) to log
 1. Start logging
 1. Stop logging
-1. Dump all of the collected data
+1. Dump the collected data

 ## C-Code Modifications